-I was a healthy woman aged 35.
-My lifestyle was active than most Pakistani women of my age.
-I used to do exercise, frequent walks, I used to ride bike and running sometimes.
-I generally take care of my health so I chose to eat healthy .
+I was a healthy active woman aged 35.
+I used to exercise, walked a lot, rode a bike and also used to run sometimes.
+I take care of my health so I chose to eat healthy .
 Before reading this whole article, please keep in mind that YOU CANNOT take iron supplements without a proper diagnosis because iron overdose can KILL YOU.
 Iron overdose is worst than iron deficiency and can be life threatening so first get your iron checked before making any self diagnosis.

-I didn’t know iron was playing such an important role in my life and how an un-diagnosed iron deficiency has wasted an year of my life which I would have enjoyed otherwise.
+I didn’t know iron was playing such an important role in my life and how an un-diagnosed iron deficiency has wasted a year of my life which I would have enjoyed otherwise.
 I will explain it how it all started to effect me to the best of my knowledge.
 I have divided it in stages on how it all happened to me.

 Stage 1: Feeling tired generally